sweagleExpert/integrations/docker/README.md

 Each folder represents a specific image with specific instructions.

 Please, note this is only examples and they should be adapted to your specific use, especially if you want to use them in production environments.

+An example of full docker-compose file is also provided here if you want to quickly deploy a SWEAGLE instance for test purpose